traccar/google-find-hub-sync/ZephyrFirmware/README.md

-# Find My Device ESP32 Firmware
+# Find My Device Zephyr Firmware

 This code enables you to use a Zephyr-supported BLE device as a custom Google Find My Device tracker.
 It should support any board/chip with a BLE radio that is supported in Zephyr, for example: